-- b-there is a free online tool to help patients and their support network communicate and stay connected, whether they live down the street or across the country.
+- The b-there tool is available free online to help patients and their support network communicate and stay connected, whether they live down the street or across the country.
 It gives the patient a simple, low-stress way to share status, manage visits and activities, and request needed items.
 This information creates a shared understanding that empowers friends and family to provide the support that best matches the patient’s needs on any given day

-- Anyone who needs support, wants to be a supporter, has internet access, and a computer or mobile device can use b-there.
-It is a free tool available to help patients and supporters stay connected and ensure the best support possible is provided
+- Anyone who needs support, wants to be a supporter, has internet access, and a computer or mobile device can use the b-there tool.

 - B-there was created to help young adult cancer patients and their support network stay connected.
 However, it can be used by anyone who is isolated and in need of support from friends, family, or other volunteers or health professionals